 Plymouth destroyed in 1941 but now a modern city with a history.
 Drake played bowls on the Hoe while awaiting the Armada and the Founding Fathers departed from here for America.
 The Barbican area has marinas full of yachts and many restaurants and bars spilling out into the quayside.
 Home to Plymouth National Marine Aquarium

 Truro is Cornwall’s capital and only city.
 Pedestrian streets, old and modern shops, clustered round the cathedral.
 An unusually lovely city to visit.

 The Copley Arms is our nearest pub.
-At the top of the Seaton Valley Country Park a good place to start a walk down to the sea and on your return enjoy a drink and a meal. https://www.thecopleyarms.co.uk
+At the top of the Seaton Valley Country Park a good place to start a walk down to the sea and on your return enjoy a drink and a meal.
+Has also become a good local venue for music on Friday and Saturday evenings and Sunday afternoons. https://www.thecopleyarms.com

 The Smuggler’s Cott built in 1420 amongst the narrow streets of East Looe serves local seafood, prime steaks and has a carvery for Sunday lunch. https://www.looerestaurants.co.uk